 Gary Sinise – Now

 The show was canceled, but Sinise has continued to grow his career.
-In addition to acting, Gary Sinise is also a proud supporter of the U.S. Military and has his philanthropic foundation that provides aid to veterans.
+In addition to acting, Gary Sinise is also a proud supporter of the U.S. Military and has a philanthropic foundation that provides aid to veterans.
 Sinise's most recent TV roles came in the Netflix series "13 Reasons Why."

 Ted Danson – Then